 No Directors were issued options during the year or hold options over the ordinary shares of the Company.
-No options are vested and unexercisable at the end of the year.
-The Board has resolved to allow the options held by any employees who have taken up employment with VHA to remain on their existing terms and conditions.
+No options were vested and unexercisable at the end of the year.
+The Board had resolved to allow the options held by any employees who had taken up employment with VHA to remain on their existing terms and conditions.